Structuralism in Psychology

 Criticisms

 Structuralism was one of the first big theories in psychology.
-As with most theories, it became the subject of much scrutiny and criticism.
-Behaviorists weren’t concerned with the conscious mind – they wanted to understand what was happening even farther beneath the surface.
-Gestalt psychologists dismissed the idea that the mind could be broken up into parts.
+It became the subject of much scrutiny and criticism, as with most theories.
+Behaviorists weren’t concerned with the conscious mind - they wanted to understand what was happening even further beneath the surface.
+Gestalt psychologists dismissed the idea that the mind could be broken into parts.

 All in all, structuralism was rather short-lived.
-It’s not exactly easy to find consistent patterns or findings when you are only using introspection as a method of research.
+It’s not exactly easy to find consistent patterns or findings when you only use introspection as a research method.
 Everyone perceives sensations differently.
-The motivations that influence our behaviors may be very hard to find, and are influenced by many different experiences.
-Plus, our memory isn’t always as good as we think it is.
+The motivations that influence our behaviors may be hard to find and are influenced by many different experiences.
+Plus, our memory isn’t always as good as we think.
 Memories are also skewed and influenced by different experiences that one or two psychologists can’t always pinpoint in a few sessions.

 Functionalism and Psychoanalysis